eBay/NuRaft/docs/leader_election_priority.md

 Purpose
 -------
 The main goal is to prioritize member nodes for next leader election.
 Raft uses randomized timer so that it is hard to make a deterministic decision.
-In this library, priority will be still probabilistic, but more predictable.
+In this library, leader election will be still probabilistic, but more predictable.

 New Definitions